How to fit a carpet

 • Carpet tape

 • Vacuum cleaner

 Removing old carpet and preparing your floor for new carpet

 The first step to fitting your new carpet is removing your old carpet and preparing your sub-floor.
 The sub-floor is just the foundation underneath the floor, usually, this is concrete or wood.
 If the sub-floor isn’t prepared properly, it will affect the way that your carpet lies and potentially ruin the overall finish.

 Removing your old floor

 Before fitting your new carpet you probably have some old flooring to remove, as well as preparing the sub-floor underneath.
 At Carpetright we make fitting a new floor easy at every step.
-In addition to our professional Which?
-Approved fitting service, we can also uplift your old flooring and dispose of it for you to ensure that you experience a hassle-free fit.
+In addition to our approved fitting arrangement service, we can also arrange to uplift your old flooring and dispose of it for you to ensure that you experience a hassle-free fit.

 How to prepare your sub-floor for carpet

 • Always wear knee pads when working on flooring.